Written by Sneha Patwari, Corporate Secretary Lead

 6. Formation Statement – A statement confirming that the members agree to form the company and, if applicable, to subscribe to a certain number of shares.

-- The issuance, allotment, and transfer of shares (for private companies limited by shares, the constitution must restrict share transfers and limit membership to 50 members).
+- The issuance, allotment, and transfer of shares.
+For private limited companies, the constitution must restrict share transfers and limit membership to 50 members.

-- Voting rights determine how much say each shareholder has in company decisions.
+- Voting rights that determine how much say each shareholder has in company decisions.

-- How to call board of directors meetings and shareholder meetings.
+- How to call board of directors meetings and shareholder meetings, including annual general meetings.

 - Processes for appointing and removing directors or the secretary.